Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 Here are my thoughts on this kind of “good” coaching: If it looks like a duck, flies like a duck, swims like a duck and quacks like a duck, IT’S A DUCK!
 ABUSE IS ABUSE, REGARDLESS OF WHAT KIND OF SPIN YOU PUT ON IT!
 ABUSE IS NOT GOOD COACHING, EVEN WHEN IT RESULTS IN WINNING!

 Athletes who play for coaches who are more concerned with their own needs than those of their players, may occasionally experience outward success if they manage to stay in the sport long enough.
 These athletes may be part of a winning team or championship effort.
 They may even win gold medals.
-However, the emotional and psychological price that these athletes end up paying in the long run for their “success” is an extremely high one.
+However, the emotional price that these athletes end up paying in the long run for their “success” is an extremely high one.
 The damage that abusive coaches can do to preadolescent and adolescent athletes oftentimes haunts them well into adulthood, negatively shaping their future performance experiences and relationships both in and out of competitive sports.
 Depression, anxiety, low self-esteem, identity issues and recurring performance problems are often the result of this kind of negative coaching.
 Abusive coaching is a serious epidemic in our society and it’s time that responsible adults, i.e. other coaches, level-headed parents and competent professionals step up to the plate and drive this garbage out of the ballpark once and for all.

 In this special issue of the Mental Toughness Newsletter we will discuss the topic of abuse in coaching and potentially what can be done about it.